Skip to content

 #Bottom Line

-For errors 3004 and 9006 specifically, start by disabling your firewall and updating iTunes to 12.13.2 or later.
-Those two steps resolved both errors in our testing within 5 minutes on both Windows 11 and macOS Sonoma.
+For errors 3004 and 9006 specifically, start by disabling your firewall and updating iTunes to the latest version.
+Those two steps resolve both errors quickly in most cases, on both Windows and macOS.
 If they don’t work, flush DNS, reset your hosts file entries for gs.apple.com, or download the IPSW manually from ipsw.me for your exact iPhone model.

 Save Dr.Fone iTunes Repair for the edge case where iTunes itself is corrupted on Windows, not just blocked by your network.
 Skip any “universal fix” utility that doesn’t specifically target the handshake path between iTunes and gs.apple.com, because that’s where both error codes actually fire.